National Alliance (Netherlands)

 The National Alliance (Nationale Alliantie, abbr.
 NA or N.A.) was a Dutch ultranationalist political party.
 It was disbanded in 2007.

 The party was formed on 12 November 2003, by Jan Teijn and Virginia Kapić.
 Teijn kicked off his political career in the Centrum Democraten in Rotterdam, before going over to the CP'86, where he was one of the local council members in Rotterdam of a national socialist faction.
 Teijn was elected to the district council in the Feijenoord district for the NNP, before he moved to the NA midterm.
 They lost that seat in the 2006 elections (302 votes or 1.2%).
+Kapić, who also came from the NNP, was a known antisemite and holocaust denier.

 Ideology

 The NA's ideology was based on nationalism and socialism.
-The party wanted to protect Dutch culture, was in favour of animal rights and against Battery cage farming, unnecessary animal testing, fur and leather for which animals have to be slaughtered independent from meat production, against the bio-industry in general, and wanted tougher sentences for criminals.
+The party wanted to protect Dutch culture, was in favour of animal rights and against battery cage farming, unnecessary animal testing, fur and leather for which animals have to be slaughtered independent from meat production, against the bio-industry in general, and wanted tougher sentences for criminals.
 The Party sought the withdrawal of the Netherlands from NATO and the EU and was strongly anticapitalistic.
 The party also rejected other sexual preferences than heterosexuality.
 The party displayed itself as a "social and democratic nationalistic political party".
 Although the party was non-sectarian, they nurtured the Christian standards and values as a part of their national heritage.
 In April 2005 the party organized a lecture about 'the Aryan roots of Christianity'.
 In preservation of their cultural heritage, the party celebrated Yule every year, a festivity on the Germanic calendar.

 The NA's ideology, although more extreme, was often compared with the New Right of Alain de Benoist.